 Although you might open a shaken coke bottle with nearly anyone, sharing your darkness is a very different experience.
-You might choose to share your darkness with a close friend, a group with similar experiences, or a trained professional counselor.
+Instead, you might choose to share your darkness with a close friend, a group with similar experiences, or a trained professional counselor.

 Sharing your darkness with a close friend can be difficult.
 You will have to invest the time to know how they will respond.

-They are often the first to notice and ask about our darkness.
+Your close friends are often the first to notice and ask about our darkness.
 They care, and that is good.
-But if they are not trained in opening a shaken bottle, their effectiveness is limited, and they may cause more harm than good.
+But their effectiveness is limited, and they may cause more harm than good.

-Some churches have staff that is equipped to help process your darkness.
-They may offer a limited number of pastoral visits for free.
+Some churches have staff equipped to help process your darkness.
+In addition, they may offer a limited number of pastoral visits for free.

 They might assign a Stephens Minister to walk alongside you in the process.
 They might refer you to group therapy or refer you to a psychologist for continued care.